Calendar

 I attended the Gartner session earlier, but it was unremarkable.
 For this session, Susan Curzon, Dean, University Library at California State University, Chuck Dziuban, Director, Research Initiative for Teaching Effectiveness, and Martha Marinara, Director, Information Fluency Quality Enhancement Program at … Continue reading

-Posted in Libraries
+Posted in Education, Libraries